SadhanaG/Hiring-Feeback/README.md

 SETUP
 -----
 To set up the project in local machine, you have to follow these steps.
-* //Clone the project
+* Clone the project

 `$git clone git@github.com:SadhanaG/Hiring-Feeback.git`
-* //check files which are need to add
+* Check files which are need to add

 `$ git status`
-* //add the files to the stage
+* Add the files to the stage

 `$ git add <file name>`
-* //commit the project
+* Commit the project

 `$ git commit`
-* //add to the remote
+* Add to the remote

 `$ git origin master`